RoboSubLA/SeniorDesign21-22/README.md

 In the user interface we want to display sensor data, and logs.

 ### [State Machine](https://github.com/RoboSubCSULA/SeniorDesign21-22/tree/UpdatingStructure/state_machine)
-This node will be in charge of planning
+This node will be in charge of the state of the robosub and decide what tasks it should do.

-`Publishes: Task & desired action	`

 ### [Computer Vision](https://github.com/RoboSubCSULA/SeniorDesign21-22/tree/UpdatingStructure/computer_vision)
 This node will do image processing and image recognition to find targets.
 We will also implement machine learning for the image recognition.